Returning to Work After Lockdown-Dealing with Puppy Separation Anxiety

 Gradually introduce the routine:

 Dogs love routine.
-As the world returns to normal, it’s essential to get you and your dog used to what comes next.
-Gradually change your routine and get them used to how it will be when you return to the office.
+It’s essential to get you and your dog used to what comes next by gradually changing your routine to get them used to how it will be when you return to the office.
 Do this by starting to spend short periods of time away from your pet so they can get used to being alone again.
-Slowly decrease the amount of attention they receive throughout the day but of course without ignoring them altogether.
-They will gradually learn that being away from you is safe and you will come back to them.
+Reward their calm independent behaviour with praise.
+They will gradually learn that being away from you is safe and that you will come back to them.
 The new routine may also include adjusting feeding regimes etc.